 If you are traveling with a partner, then choose 2 adjoining Apartments that can become one space when lowering the divider in between them: 3A & 4A, 3K & 4K, or 1H & 2H.
 If you like to look out of the window, then choose one of the Apartments where the seat is located right next to the window: 3A, 3K, 4A, or 4K.

-What are the worst First Class seats on Etihad Airways’ Airbus A380?
+Worst First Class seats on Etihad Airways’ Airbus A380?

 If you don’t like to be seated in a rear-facing seat, then avoid Apartments H1, 3A, 3K, 5C, and 5 H.